 What’s the Difference between EPP and EDR?

-In general, an EPP solution acts as an endpoint’s frontline defense, much in the same manner as an antivirus software does for viruses.
+In general, an EPP solution acts as an endpoint’s frontline defense, much in the same manner an antivirus software does for viruses.

 On the other hand, EDR solutions are designed to deal with threats that the EPP software did not catch.
-These may include new malware strains, newly discovered zero-day exploits, and other vulnerabilities that are not yet included the EPP’s threat database.
+These may include new malware strains, newly discovered zero-day exploits, and other vulnerabilities that are not yet included in the EPP’s threat database.